Elia-Lejzerowicz/ML-Climate-Project-Template-Fall2022/journal.md

 6) Week of 17/10:

-- Random Forest classification + Hyperparamter tuning + feature selection + feature importance for:

-    - Speed Index
-    - Largest Contentful Paint
-    - Time to Interactive
-    - Total Blocking Time
-    - Cumulative Layout Shift
+- Changed to regression for all models (since we loose insights)
+- corrected the code as it used wrong features

 7) Week of 24/10:

 - Started to code the recommendation Algorithm:

-Algorithm that recommend the best practices from the 49 practices to implement in order to obtain a better Eco-index score and Google Lighthouse Performance score.
+Algorithm that recommend the best practices from the 50 practices to implement in order to obtain a better Eco-index score and Google Lighthouse Performance score.

     The algorithm is based on a combination of: